Chen-Yiyang/nus-cheatsheets/README.md

 ### ST2132 Mathematical Statistics
 - Cheatsheet: A 2-page summary sheet for Final, worked together with [Ng Wei En](https://github.com/weien2912) for the cheatsheet.

+### ST2137 Statistical Computing and Programming
+- Cheatsheet: A short summary sheet for Final, with theory and code usage in R, Python, and SAS.
+(Hint: remove title to make it fit into 3 pages.)

 ### ST3131 Regression Analysis